 - Combination Attack: Link Appeals, triggered when an idol uses her personal appeal skill after the rest of her unit has already done an appeal recently (or in the case of Noctchill, just specific other members of the unit).
 Pulling off one is usually enough to clinch a given judge.

-- Continuity Cameo: If one looks closely at the magazines for Vocal, Dance, and Visual, you can see references to rival idol groups in other continuities; the Dance stat takes from Red Queen of The IDOLM@STER.KR, while the Visual stat features the 765 anime's Shinkan Shoujo.
+- Continuity Cameo: If one looks closely at the magazines for Vocal, Dance, and Visual, one can see references to rival idol groups in other continuities; the Dance stat takes from Red Queen of The IDOLM@STER.KR, while the Visual stat features the 765 anime's Shinkan Shoujo.

 - Epic Fail: Your idol's training sessions have a chance to fail based on her current stamina.
 If you have a particularly high chance to fail, the possibility of the Failure being upgraded (downgraded?) to a Catastrophe rears its ugly head.
-Catastrophes instantly set your Tension meter to 0 and causes your idol to lose stats in the double digits, frequently more than if you had succeeded.
+Catastrophes instantly set your Tension meter to 0 and cause your idol to lose stats in the double digits, frequently more than if you had succeeded.
 A single Catastrophe is often reason enough to instantly quit that production run and start over.

 - Golden Ending: Only present in W.I.N.G., an idol's True End can only be unlocked by winning the grand finals with a total of at least 500,000 fans accumulated.
-Doing so rewards you with a final cutscene to finish the story of that idol's production card, and a rather large amount of Feather Jewels.
+Doing so rewards you with a final cutscene to finish the story of that idol's production card and a rather large amount of Feather Jewels.

 - Level-Up at Intimacy 5: Comes in no less than three flavors: